xvnpw/xvnpw.github.io/content/posts/threat_modeling_101.md

 * A Guide to Threat Modelling for Developers on Martin Fowler's [blog](https://martinfowler.com/articles/agile-threat-modelling.html) - I have found it useful because developers tend to trust content coming from Martin's blog 😆
 * Adam Shostack [courses](https://shostack.org/training/courses/linkedin) (paid)

-## Motivation (Risk Assessment)
+## Motivation (Risk Management)

 I will quickly mention one step **before** even doing Threat Modeling.
 Because not every organization, not every system, and not every piece of code needs to be covered with TM.
-Here to plays comes Risk Assessment, which will define risk profile and will allow making prioritization.
+Here to plays comes Risk Management, which will define risk profile and will allow making prioritization.
 As introduction to this topic, please check [Anshuman Bhartiya article](https://www.anshumanbhartiya.com/posts/secure-sdlc), especially Rapid Risk Assessment (RRA) section.

+If your Org is not having strong Risk Management process, probably your Senior Engineers and Managers are having some kind of informal process or understanding.
+Try to get it from them.
+Good idea is to ask them "what if..." questions with doom scenarios and see their responses.
+At some point, they will confess what really is scary for them and what is not.
+This is sometimes hard truth for security engineers.

-### 👤 "Human" based Risk Assessment
+### 👤 Everyday Risk Assessment

 We are doing Risk Assessments every day.
 Consider an example:

 > If you have expensive car you will more think about alarm, GPS, and trackers.
 You will be more interested in news and reports regarding car theft.
 But when you have something that is not on thieves' radar, you will probably skip all those details.

 Such intuitive thinking can save us time and focus, but can also harm us.
 How to **compare** risk of losing a car, with other risks in our lives?
 Should you buy more sophisticated alarm or pay for extended medical insurance?
 There are no universal answers here, everyone needs to value those risks for themselves.

-This topic is far greater than TM, but I will only mention [PwC report](https://www.pwc.com/us/en/services/consulting/cybersecurity-risk-regulatory/library/cyber-risk-quantification-management.html), that is showing how right approach to risk management can help organizations.

 ❕For TM, the most important in my opinion is that engineers and security team should be aware of **risk management**.
 There is nothing worse than security people standing on their heads to do TM, and everyone else thinking that we don't need that 👿